Skip to main content

 Resumable Downloads

-Downloading a model supports resumable downloads through the browser or the API.
-Browser support for resumable downloads can be found in the browser's download manager.
-Once you are on the download manager page, you can resume the download of the model.
+Resumable downloads are supported through the browser or the API.
+Browser support for resumable downloads can be found in the browser's Download Manager.
+Once you are on the Download Manager page, you can resume the download of the model.
 API support for resuming a download requires you to send the Range request header in the resume request.

-The following steps demonstrate how to run a Chariot-native model offline.
-For other model types such as scikit-learn, Hugging Face, or ONNX models, please refer to the official documentation on their respective framework websites for guidance on running those models outside of Chariot.
+The following steps demonstrate how to run a model that came from a Teddy blueprint locally.
+For other models, please refer to the official documentation on their respective framework websites for guidance on running those models outside of Chariot.

 mkdir mymodel